elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- For heaven's sake!
+- Oh, for heaven's sake!
 - leave the camp already, goddammit!
-- don't executioners rehearse already their ax on the block?
+- don't you see the executioners practicing their swing on the block?
-- don't birds of prey cock already their puffy eyes?
+- the birds of prey cocking their puffy eyes?

 ---